Aterlone/th.com/content/posts/BlockCiphers.md

 I read about this, but at this point I was getting ready to go to sleep so I wasn't too sure.
 Effectively though, it's space efficient, and you can use it for encryption and decryption unlike the other two modes I mentioned which you need different functions for.

 ### What it took you 11+ hours to understand this?
 To this I will say no. I slept for 5-6 hours, was helping an old man next to me crumbling under air pressure, and doing my weekend CTF challenges as a side quest.

+Also yes I have learned more, this is just part one because I am writing this at night.

 ### How do I find the article
 For people who want to check the article out [click here!](https://eprint.iacr.org/2020/1545)